lmapted/SQL/README.md

 # Lisa Apted's SQL Portfolio
 ## Welcome to my SQL Portfolio!
-Please have a look around at my examples of SQL that I have written.
+This is my collection of SQL examples.
 ## Contact me at LisaApted@gmail.com